 Your specialized law education awaits!

-Based on Stanford’s ABA-required disclosures, the law school received 5,685 applications and accepted 357 students.
-SLS’ acceptance rate is 6.28%.
+SLS’ acceptance rate is a low 6.9%.
 The GPA and LSAT score distribution of enrolled students is as follows:

 If you’re passionate about building your own joint degree program or crave an interdisciplinary law education, Stanford Law may be a perfect choice.